But how can I track how much I've eaten?

 3) We're all different but all require balance

 We need to remember government guidelines for daily calorie consumption are very outdated.
 No two individuals require the same amount, but everyone requires correct nutrients in order for the body to be slim, fit, strong and balanced.

 If your diet is dictated by a points system, where no foods are off limits as long as your daily allowance isn't exceeded; ask yourself how is potentially using it all up in one (not necessarily nutritious) meal, a healthy and balanced way to live?

 We created our boot camp menus with this in mind: to provide the body with the correct nutrients needed to function and thrive; empowering everybody to make healthier choices.
-To try them for yourself, book your free taster session today and see how much you too could achieve, by not counting calories.
+To try them for yourself, book your taster session today and see how much you too could achieve, by not counting calories.